 Ingredient Notes

-You just need a few simple ingredients to make this rusted honeynut squash and goat cheese galette!
+You just need a few simple ingredients to make this rustic honeynut squash and goat cheese galette!

 Flaky Pie Crust